aws/eks-anywhere/designs/full-cluster-lifecycle-api-cloudstack.md

 #### Limitation

-* We currently only supports k8s version < 1.24 on CloudStack due to current capc version.
+* We currently only supports k8s version < 1.24 on CloudStack due to current CAPC version.

 ## Overview of Solution